Arknightpzb/Physical-Adversarial-Camouflage-Generation-in-Optical-Remote-Sensing-Images/README.md

 This repository mainly provides the camouflage texture generator we used for better reproduction.

-We are well aware that the proposed method needs further improvement.
-We welcome your comments and improvements.
+We are well aware that the proposed method has some limitations and needs further improvement.
+We welcome any comments and improvements.
 Please feel free to send a Pull Request~

 ## Directory
 + [Abstract](#Abstract)